 Western Hognose snakes earned the name “bluffer” as that is exactly what they do best.
 They can be very docile and easy to handle, but when they get anxious, they resort to bluff striking.
 They will flatten their heads, hiss, and strike at you.

 They tend to bluff strike more compared to biting, but when they strike a bluff, they also leave a scent on your hand.
-It is rare for Western Hognoses to bite you for food aggressiveness, rather, they will bite as a form of last resort.
+It is rare for Western Hognoses to bite you for

 They are mildly venomous, but their venom is not deadly to humans.
 It only affects those who have allergies to venom.